-First thing you need to do is decide for yourself what it is you want more than the other: the friendship or him back as a boyfriend.
+To get back an ex who wants to be just friends, the first thing you need to do is decide for yourself what it is you want more than the other: the friendship or your ex back as a boyfriend.

-If it’s the friendship, then work on moving on and stop using friendship with your ex as a way of avoiding moving on.
+If a friendship with your ex is more important to you; then work on moving on and stop using friendship with your ex as a way of avoiding moving on.
 If necessary tell him you need a little distance (only if you really feel you need the distance), and be honest and tell him why.
 If you truly are friends, he’ll understand.
 Then when you have had enough time to grieve, heal and maybe even met someone else, you can try to be friends again.

-If on the other hand, getting him back is more important to you than “just being friends”, it’s best to be honest with him and let him know you still have feelings for him.
-Right now you are lying to him; friends aren’t supposed to lie to each other and if he finds out or even suspects that you are not being honest, it may not just be the end of a friendship, but he may end up not liking you at all.
+If on the other hand, getting back with your ex is more important to you than being “just friends”; it’s best to be honest with him and let him know you still have feelings for him.
+Right now you are lying to him.
+Friends aren’t supposed to lie to each other and if he finds out or even suspects that you are not being honest; it may not just be the end of a friendship, but he may end up not liking you at all.

-If after telling him how you feel, his attitude towards you changes and he is not a friend like before.
+If after telling him how you feel, his attitude towards you changes and he is not making an effort to be a friend like before.
 Have a “friend’s” talk about what’s going on.
 Let him know your friendship is very important to you but so is honesty.
 You’d not be a good friend if you weren’t completely honest with him.
 If the two of you agree that you still will remain friends, then be just friends.

-For your own sake, and for the sake of your friendship, don’t use the “just be friends” as excuse to be close to him.
-Not only might you end up with nothing, not even a friendship, but you are wasting time and energy that you could be putting into getting him back or developing a new relationship with someone new.
+For your own sake, and for the sake of your friendship, don’t use the “We’re just be friends” as excuse to be close to him.
+You will end up with nothing, not even a friendship.
+More importantly, you will have wasted time and energy that you would be putting into developing a new relationship with someone new.